 The world’s newest nation, South Sudan, also has the world’s lowest education indicators.

 Countries like South Sudan, struggling to deliver quality education, are exactly why Lifeline Energy created the solar-powered Lifeplayer MP3.
-Nearly three quarters of South Sudan’s population can neither read nor write and according to the Overseas Development Institute less than two percent have completed a primary education and even less completed secondary school.
-Working with the Educational Development Center (EDC), our Lifeplayer MP3s are being pre-loaded with primary school content created by EDC and local educationalists.
+More than three quarters of South Sudan’s population can neither read nor write and according to the Overseas Development Institute and less than two percent have completed a primary education.
+Even few have completed secondary school.
+Working with the Educational Development Center (EDC), our Lifeplayer MP3s were being pre-loaded with primary school content created by EDC and local educationalists.

 After the Comprehensive Peace Agreement was signed in 2005, primary enrollment soared.
 Class sizes are the largest in Africa, with more than 100 pupils per class.
 There are acute shortages of classrooms, books, school supplies and teachers.